git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 Changing these settings requires restarting the extension to make them active!
 If the connected device has a keyboard or pads, the following settings allow to configure it.

+* MIDI Polyphonic Expression (MPE): Enable if your controller supports MPE.
+* MPE Pitch Bend Sensitivity: Sets the sensitivity of the pitch bend modulation when MPE is active.
 * Midi Channel: The MIDI channel on which the keyboard sends its data
+* Route Timbre: Enable to send received MIDI timbre commands to the DAW.
+Disable if you use MIDI modulation as a slot trigger.
+Enable if you use MPE.
 * Route Modulation: Enable to send received MIDI modulation commands to the DAW.
 Disable if you use MIDI modulation as a slot trigger.
 * Route Sustain: Enable to send received MIDI sustain commands to the DAW.
 Disable if you use MIDI sustain as a slot trigger.
 * Route Pitchbend: Enable to send received MIDI pitchbend commands to the DAW.
 Disable if you use MIDI pitchbend as a slot trigger.